bbauska/Anti-Project2025/anti.md

 through the confirmation process to direct ICE or become the Secretary).
 This approach would both guarantee implementation of the Day One agenda and equip the department for potential emergency situations while still honoring the confirmation requirement.”</li>

-Project 2025 (page 136).
-○
-Recommends restructuring and redistributing career personnel in the department:
+  <li>○ Recommends restructuring and redistributing career personnel in the department:
 “Restructuring and Redistribution of Career Personnel.
 To strengthen political decision- making and ensure that taxpayer dollars are being used legally and efficiently, the Secretary should make major changes in the distribution of career personnel throughout